Cache-Oblivious Representation of B-Tree Structures: Application of in Persistent Array

 We say a leaf is \textit{full} if it contains a point; an internal node is full if it has two full children.
 When we add a point to a leaf, the leaf and possibly some of its ancestors become full.
-We~find the~bottommost non-full ancestor and \textit{expand it}.
-Expansion means that we add to the node a~third child whose rectangle will be above the full one and initialize its newly created binary subtree.
+We~find the bottommost non-full ancestor and \textit{expand it}.
+Expansion means that we add to~the~node a third child whose rectangle will be above the full one and initialize its newly created binary subtree.
 It involves copying values on its bottom boundary to its leaves.
-We also close all~the~open rectangles under the newly created one, including the newly full nodes.
-After the~operation all open rectangles are non-full.
+We also close all the open rectangles under the newly created one, including the newly full nodes.
+After the~operation, all the open rectangles are non-full.

-Apart from ST-trees, the data structure contains also an ordinary array with the present version and pointers from each its cell to the corresponding ST-tree leaves representing the present version of the cell.
-Present reads are then handled directly by the ordinary array and writes can begin with overwriting the value and following the pointer to the open present leaf where the new value should be also written.

-The last part of the persistent array is the log of all writes which have been performed so far.
-If we want to write to a cell with higher index than $U$, all except the log should be destroyed and rebuild with $U$ doubled by performing all the writes from the log.

-To maintain locality, ST-trees are stored in van Emde Boas memory layout parametrized\penalty-10000{} by~$0<ε≤1/2$ as in Definition~\ref{def:van_emde_boas}.
+To maintain locality, ST-trees are stored in van Emde Boas memory layout parametrized by~$0<ε≤1/2$.
 To allow efficient insertions of new subtrees, the top ST-tree is stored as the complete ternary tree of height $\log U + 1$.
-It thus occupies $\cO(U^{\log_2 3})$ of~space, but at most $\cO(U\log U)$ is actually used.
-When a new top ST-tree is created, the previous one is \textit{compressed} by removing holes so that it occupies only the space which is needed.
+It thus occupies $Θ(U^{\log_2 3})$ of space, but at most $\cO(U\log U)$ is actually used.
+When a new top ST-tree is created, the~previous one is \textit{compressed} so that it occupies only the space which is needed.

-The following lemmas are proven in \cite{DFIO14} and apply also to our modified version proposed in Section~\ref{sect:pers_array:modifications}.
+Apart from ST-trees, the data structure contains also an ordinary array with the present version and pointers from each its cell to the corresponding ST-tree leaves representing the~present version of the cell.
+Present reads are then handled directly by the ordinary array and writes can begin with overwriting the value and following the pointer to the open present leaf where the new value will be also written.
+The last part is the log of all writes which have been performed so far, which is used for rebuilding the data structure if the array is resized.